ucb-eecs251b/sp23-labs/lab4-pt2/spec.md

 </p>

 ## Overview

-In the previous lab, you used the digital design flow to place-and-route a design using a pre-existing library of standard cells based, then pushed it through DRC and LVS.
-In this lab, we will walk you through the basics of custom IC design.
-First, we will place-and-route a 4-16 decoder using the Hammer flow in Chipyard.
-We will then extract the design and simulate both the non-extracted and extracted netlist.
-With that, we can compare the timing and energy results between pre- and post-extraction.
+In the previous labs, you used the digital design flow to place-and-route a design using a pre-existing library of standard cells based, then pushed it through DRC and LVS.
+In Part 1 of this lab, you learned how to extract the custom digital design and simulate both the non-extracted and extracted netlist.

-Then, we will take a closer look at the ASAP7 standard cells we have been using throughout the course and start a custom cell design in Cadence Virtuoso.
-You will inspect a simple D flip-flop, run DRC to verify the layout is manufacturable, and LVS to verify that your layout matches your schematic.
+With that, we can compare the timing and energy results between pre- and post extraction.
-Then, you will run parasitic extraction on your design and run some basic simulations to estimate some of its characteristics.
+Additionally, you learned how to inspect a simple D flip-flop schematic and layout, run DRC to verify the layout's manufacturability, and run LVS to verify that your layout matches your schematic.

 The next task is to bridge the gap from designing the cells to abstracting them in a form that the VLSI flow tools can efficiently consume and process.
 For